jrwspina/arithmetic-formatter/README.md

+### Arithmetic Formatter is a project part of freeCodeCamp's Scientific Computing with Python course.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: